-These courses must be more advanced than the required statistics and methods courses for the M.A. and Ph.D. degrees in Sociology.
-These courses should form a coherent set of courses in social statistics.
-All courses in CSSS will automatically qualify.
-For example, CSSS currently offers courses in generalized linear models, hierarchical models, Bayesian methods, event history analysis, simulation methods, and analysis of network data.
-In addition, relevant courses in Statistics, Biostatistics, Economics, and Sociology will likely be approved so long as they help form a coherent set of social statistics courses.
+Courses must be more advanced than the required statistics and methods courses for the M.A. and Ph.D. degrees in Sociology.
+All graded courses offered through CSSS will automatically qualify.
+In addition, relevant courses in Statistics, Biostatistics, Economics, or Sociology may be approved as long as they help form a coherent set of social statistics courses.

-Students pursuing approval of a course plan that includes courses not offered by CSSS or not included on the preliminary list below must provide the committee with recent syllabi and a rationale for including these course(s) in their plan.
+Students requesting approval of courses not offered by CSSS must submit recent syllabi and coursework as well as a short rationale for including these course(s) in their concentration.